dhruvsharma15/Research-Paper-Tagger/README.md

 ## Required Dependencies
 Use the following commands to install the required packages:

 `pip install -r requirements.txt`

+All the Machine Learning Models in the directory ML_models can be run by their respective python scripts.

 ## Word2Vec Representation
 ![alt text](https://github.com/namanahuja/Research-Paper-Tagger/blob/master/media/w2v.png)